wp-plugins/slidedeck2/readme.txt

 * Fixed an issue where jQuery Masonry was not being enqueued

 == Upgrade Notice ==
+= 2.1.20121115 =
+Bug fixes, adds the ability to purchase lenses

 = 2.1.20121102 =
 Critical hotfix for decks that are inserted directly into the theme